- 45 minute individual session: $110.00

 **If you are seeking extended sessions, or our time is extended beyond the therapy hour, my fee will be prorated by $25.00 per quarter hour, rounded to the nearest quarter hour.
 We can discuss if extended sessions would be beneficial based on your unique circumstances.

 Clients pay for each session at the time of service.
 Cash, check, and credit card (with $4.00 processing fee added) are accepted.
-Payment in full is expected for appointments cancelled with less than 24 hours notice, barring an emergency (hospitalization, death in family, etc.).
-Because of the frequency with which cancellations due to work occur, the missed appointment fee will be applicable, unless cancelled with 24 hours notice.
+Payment in full is expected for appointments cancelled with less than 36 business hours notice, barring an emergency (hospitalization, death in family, etc.).
+Because of the frequency with which cancellations due to work occur, the missed appointment fee will be applicable, unless a cancellation notice of 36 business hours is given.
+Business hours are considered to be Monday through Friday, 9am to 5pm.

 Can I use my insurance?